-- BME 513 Imaging Methods in Medicine
+- · BME 513 Imaging Methods in Medicine

-- BME 564 Fundamentals of Magnetic Resonance Imaging, MRI
+- · BME 564 Fundamentals of Magnetic Resonance Imaging, MRI

-- · ECE 304 Digital Electronics
+- ECE 304 Digital Electronics

 - ECE 330 Introduction to Power Engineering

 - ECE 332 Electric Machines

 - ECE 401 Power Electronics

-- · ECE 402 RF Communication Circuits
+- ECE 402 RF Communication Circuits

 - ECE 403 Integrated Circuit Design

-- · ECE 405 Biophysical Measurement and Instrumentation
+- ECE 405 Biophysical Measurement and Instrumentation

 - ECE 410 Advanced Digital Logic Design

 - ECE 432 Variable Speed Drives

 - ECE 440 Digital Computer Processing of Images

-- ECE 442 Introduction to Multimedia Signal Processing
+- · ECE 442 Introduction to Multimedia Signal Processing

 - ECE 449 Intelligent Systems Engineering

 - ECE 458 Introduction to Microelectromechanical Systems

-- · ECE 460 Control Systems II
+- ECE 460 Control Systems II

-- ECE 464 Medical Robotics and Computer-Integrated Intervention
+ECE 464 Medical Robotics and Computer-Integrated Intervention

 - · ECE 474 Introduction to Plasma Engineering

-- · ECE 485 Digital Communications

-- ECE 486 Wireless Communications
+- ECE 485 Digital CommunicationsECE 486 Wireless Communications

-- · ECE 489 Telecommunication System Engineering
+- ECE 489

 - MAT E 494 Nanostructured Materials

-- · MAT E 495 Nanomaterials and Biomedical Applications
+- MAT E 495 Nanomaterials and Biomedical Applications

-Note Other courses from Faculty of Engineering and Faculty of Science (at the graduate or undergraduate level) can be substituted with Department approval.
+Note: Other courses from Faculty of Engineering and Faculty of Science (at the graduate or undergraduate level) can be substituted with Department approval.

 To better understand the role of Engineering within a broader social context, all programs require an element of complementary studies consisting of the humanities, social sciences, arts, management, engineering economics and communications.
 Aspects of these topics are covered in mandatory courses, but each program contains complementary studies electives so that students may explore areas of particular interest.
 Notwithstanding this, the Canadian Engineering Accreditation Board requires that programs include exposure to the central thought processes of the humanities and social sciences.
-One Complementary Studies Elective must be taken from List 1, normally in the First Year of the program.
-Further Complementary Studies Electives must be at the 200-level or above and should be selected from List 2 (see Course Listings for course descriptions and prerequisites).
+Students must take the number of complementary studies electives as required by their program.
+Students can take a maximum of one list 1 complementary studies elective.
 Note that in some cases, a course may appear both on a complementary studies list and as a program required or program elective course.
 A single course cannot be used to satisfy multiple course requirements under Programs of Study.

-Students interested in taking a minor should select their first year complementary studies courses with this in mind.
-For the business minor, student should take ECON 204; for an arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each minor
+Students interested in taking a minor should select their first complementary studies courses with this in mind.
+For the Business minor, student should take ECON 204; for an Arts minor, students should select a course in a possible area of concentration of interest, see minors for specific requirements for each minor.

 - · ANTHR 101 Introductory Anthropology

 - · ANTHR 110 Gender, Age, and Culture

 - · ANTHR 150 Race and Racism

 - · CLASS 102 Greek and Roman Mythology

 - · CLASS 103 Introduction to Ancient Greece

 - CLASS 104 Introduction to Ancient Rome

-- · CLASS 110 The Ancient World
+- CLASS 110 The Ancient World

-- · ECON 101 Introduction to Microeconomics
+ECON 101 Introduction to Microeconomics

 - · ECON 102 Introduction to Macroeconomics

-- · ECON 204 Principles of Economics

-- ENGL 121

-- ENGL 122

-- ENGL 123

-- ENGL 124

-- · ENGL 125 Aboriginal Writing
+- · ENGL 125 Aboriginal Writing \

-- · HIST 110 The Pre-Modern World
+- HIST 110 The Pre-Modern World

-- · HIST 111 The Early Modern World · HIST 112 - The Modern World
+- · HIST 111 The Early Modern World

+- · HIST 112 The Modern World

 - · HIST 114 The History of the World in the Last 10 Years

-- · HIST 115 Technology and History

 - · HIST 116 The Emergence of the Atlantic World

-- LING 100

-- LING 101 Introduction to Linguistic Analysis
+- · LING 101 Introduction to Linguistic Analysis

 - PHIL 120 Symbolic Logic I

-- · PHIL 125 Practical Logic
+- PHIL 125 Practical Logic

 - · POL S 101 Introduction to Politics

-- PSYCO 104 Basic Psychological Processes
+- · PSYCO 104 Basic Psychological Processes

-- SOC 100 Introductory Sociology
+- · SOC 100 Introductory Sociology